Overview

 days.
 However, it is possible that the security will not trade at a price that is desirable for future

-buys or sales, as the case may be, in which case client that were not filled in full will not trade any
+buys or sales, as the case may be, in which case clients that were not filled in full will not trade

-may cause or contribute to a decrease in the price of the security during subsequent trading days.
+order may cause or contribute to a decrease in the price of the security during subsequent trading

-In addition to the foregoing, we may allocate orders on a basis different from that specified in the
+days.
+In addition to the foregoing, we may allocate orders on a basis different from that specified

-order allocation statement if all client accounts receive fair and equitable treatment over time.
+in the order allocation statement if all client accounts receive fair and equitable treatment over

-Each advisory client will not necessarily be offered or participate in every investment opportunity.
+time.
+Each advisory client will not necessarily be offered or participate in every investment

-We will endeavor to make all investment allocations in a manner that we consider to be fair and
+opportunity.
+We will endeavor to make all investment allocations in a manner that we consider to

 Our general policy regarding allocation of limited or constrained investment opportunities in the